zenoamaro/ansible-supervisord/README.md

 Run the tests by provisioning the appropriate VM:

-    $ vagrant up test-ubuntu-precise
+    $ vagrant up test-ubuntu-trusty

-At the moment, `ubuntu-precise` is the only test VM available.
+At the moment, the following test boxes are available:

+- `test-ubuntu-precise`
+- `test-ubuntu-trusty`

 Still to do
 -----------
 - Add tasks for quickly creating supervisor programs
 - Support for fastcgi programs, event listeners, ...